Student Accommodation in Manchester

 What are Some Must-Visit Places in Manchester?

 Visiting the National Football Museum is a must for fans.
 Manchester has a unique history that dates 2000 years back.
 The one thing that should be on top of every student’s list of things to do in Manchester is John Rylands Library, which is currently part of the University of Manchester.
 The epic library gives off a unique, gothic Hogwarts-like vibe that should be seen first-hand.
 It is a very short walk from Manchester Town Hall, which is another architectural gem in the city.

 Transportation In Manchester

-West Coast Main Line is the train line on which Manchester is.
-Here are some of Manchester train stations with the exact postal code for each one:
+West Coast Main Line is the train line you should ride if you wish to go to the city.
+Here are some of the city's train stations with the exact postal code for each one:

 Manchester Piccadilly - M60 7RA

 East Didsbury - M20 5WP

 Deansgate - M15 4GB

 Levenshulme - M19 2DS